-This course—approved for continuing education credits through the American Council on Exercise (ACE)—is a resource for fitness and wellness professionals, including aquatics instructors, yoga teachers, personal trainers and other professionals who want to learn more about MS. It provides an overview of the disease and offers specific strategies for working with a diverse MS population.
+This course is a resource for fitness and wellness professionals, including aquatics instructors, yoga teachers, personal trainers and other professionals who want to learn more about MS. It provides an overview of the disease and offers specific strategies for working with a diverse MS population.

 “The MS training was thorough, interesting, and very well done.
 I wanted to do it myself before I sent the link to my staff, but now I hope all of them take the time to learn.
 It would be so helpful if other organizations provided training like yours.
 We would be so much better equipped for wider populations."